 Poor muscle tone in the tongue and throat—When muscles are too relaxed, the tongue falls back into the airway, or the throat muscles draw in from the sides into the airway.
 Alcohol or drugs that cause sleepiness may worsen muscle relaxation and obstruction.

 Excessive bulkiness of throat tissue—Children with large tonsils and adenoids often snore.
 Overweight people may have excess soft tissue in the neck that can lead to airway narrowing.
-Those with very large tongues are especially susceptible to snoring and OSA.
+Those with very large tongues are especially susceptible to snoring and Obstructive Sleep Apnea.
 Cysts or tumors are rare causes of airway narrowing.

 Long soft palate and/or uvula—A long palate narrows the opening from the nose into the throat.
 The excessive length of the soft palate and/or uvula acts as a noisy flutter valve during relaxed breathing.

-OSA is most often treated with a device that opens the airway with a small amount of positive pressure.
+Obstructive Sleep Apnea is most often treated with a device that opens the airway with a small amount of positive pressure.
 This pressure is delivered by an appliance through either the nose and/or mouth that is worn during sleep.
-This treatment is called continuous positive airway pressure, or CPAP, and it is currently the initial treatment of choice for patients with OSA.
-The challenge of treating OSA is that obstruction can occur at multiple levels of the airway.
-CPAP stabilizes pressure at all parts of the upper airway and can be very effective, but some wearers cannot tolerate CPAP and must seek other options.
+This treatment is called CPAP, and it is currently the initial treatment of choice for patients with Obstructive Sleep Apnea.
+The challenge of treating Obstructive Sleep Apnea is that obstruction can occur at multiple levels of the airway.
+Continuous positive airway pressure, or CPAP stabilizes pressure at all parts of the upper airway and can be very effective, but some wearers cannot tolerate CPAP and must seek other options.

-A custom-fit oral appliance, which repositions the lower jaw forward, may also be considered for certain patients with snoring/OSA.
-This should be fitted by an ENT specialist, dentist, or oral surgeon with expertise in sleep dentistry.
-In some patients, significant weight loss can also improve snoring and OSA.
+A custom-fit oral appliance, which repositions the lower jaw forward, may also be considered for certain patients with snoring/Obstructive Sleep Apnea.
+This should be fitted by a sleep apnea treatment specialist, dentist, or oral surgeon with expertise in sleep dentistry.
+In some patients, significant weight loss can also improve snoring and Obstructive Sleep Apnea.

-There are numerous surgical treatments for snoring/OSA, including:
+There are numerous surgical treatments for snoring/Obstructive Sleep Apnea, including:

 Copyright 2021.
 American Academy of Otolaryngology–Head and Neck Surgery Foundation.
 Last reviewed April 2020.